krwc/doge32/README.md

 ## Built-in voltage measurement on IO35 pin

-The IO35 pin of the ESP32 is connected to the (switchable via IO32), to avoid excessive current draw) input voltage divider, and can be used to determine the health of the battery.
+The IO35 pin of the ESP32 is connected to the (switchable via IO32), to avoid excessive current draw input voltage divider, and can be used to determine the battery level of the battery.

 ## Cutting off the USB-UART converter when powered on from the battery